JamesCC/VMXProxyPy/readme.md

 A network to serial terminal server optimised for connection to Roland V-Mixer mixing consoles.
 Intended to be used with VMX Serial Remote Android App.

 It is python script, runs under Linux, Windows and (potentially) OSX.
+There is a graphical user interface to aid setting up.

 There are three modes of operation...